 "I put the wheels on the grass twice at 320 km/h because of Senna.
 He was also braking on the straightedge to obstruct me.
 It was really incorrect.
 I tried everything to overtake him.
 But next time I’ll do it inside and throw him out.
 Then I’ll play Mansell and Renault until the end of the championship.
 The Federation fined Gugelmin and Suzuki $10.000 for two episodes at Magny-Cours and Silverstone.
 But nobody does anything about top-drivers.
 If there is a regulation, it must be respected by everyone".

 And this time Prost was satisfied.
-They hit him hard, even though the use of parole always emphasizes a certain form of fear or respect for those who matter.
+They hit him hard, even though the use of parole always emphasises a certain form of fear or respect for those who matter.
 If there was a will to set an example, this was the right opportunity.
 Instead, an exemplary decision is undermined by the way in which it was presented and once again affects Ferrari, after the day of suspension imposed on Mansell in 1989 in Spain because the Englishman had broken the regulation by driving in reverse at the pits.
 From the serious aspects of the story we move on to the comic ones.
-There are few words to tell what happened when Prost and Senna face the door of their confessional.
+There are few words to tell what happened when Prost and Senna faced the door of their confessional.
 Time to get them both to say:

 "Let’s make peace for the good name of the sport, we agreed so that certain episodes do not happen anymore on the track".

-And to Prost to respond to a no comment on parole.
+And to Prost to respond to a no-comment on parole.
 Screaming and pushing, photographers thrown into the air, journalists crushed in the crowd, while the two with a pulled smile shake hands.
 Ayrton is the first to turn right to Alain.
 A tight shake, a half hug.
 But the reporters, blinded by the flashes of their colleagues, demand the repetition of the scene.
 Alain Prost declares with narrow lips:

 "If he is available, I am ready".